hep-mh/acropolis/README.md

 Once the installation is completed, the different modules of ACROPOLIS can directly be imported into our own Python code (just like e.g. ``numpy``).
 Additionally, the installation also ensures that the two executable ``decay`` and ``annihilation`` are copied into your ``PATH`` and that all dependencies are fulfilled.

-If you want to install ACROPOLIS system wide or within a virtual environment, drop the ``--user`` flag in the command above and run with ``sudo``.
+If you want to install ACROPOLIS system wide or within a virtual environment, drop the ``--user`` flag in the command above and run with ``sudo`` if necessary.

 If any dependencies of ACROPOLIS conflict with those for other programs in your work environment, it is strongly advised to utilize the capabilities of Python's virtual environments.